Edenbrook.co.ukDataLoad

 DataLoad User Guide

-Use delays in your loads to control the speed of the load
+Use delays to control load speed

 Without delays macros can run too fast for the target application

-Cell specified delays using the *SLn command
+Cell delays using the *SLn command